Leonlit/leonlit.github.io/content/projects/music-viz/index.md

 - Socket.IO for real time interactions
 - MinIO to store images & music
 - RabbitMQ to queue tasks to split music to different intruments
-- The susic are split using spleeter
+- The music are split using spleeter

 ### Development
 - Bash & python scripts for automation